AsishMandoi/VRP-explorations/README.md

     *Junior Undergraduate at Indian Institute of Technology Kanpur, Department of Electrical Engineering*<br>
     [`LinkedIn`](https://www.linkedin.com/in/arya-bhatta-26a877200/)

+It is now under development as part of a research group at QWorld.

+Any usage of this code is free but do cite this code's authors and the organizations if you use it for research or commercial purposes.
+Please contact the authors for more information.

 ## Introduction
 Vehicle routing is a challenging logistics management problem.
 More precisely, it is an **NP-hard** combinatorial optimization problem.
 - Problem statement: ***What is the optimal set of routes for a fleet of vehicles to traverse in order to deliver to a given set of customers?***